LittleGreyCells/escheme/README.md

 Applications can be enhanced.
 Disparate applications and be integrated utilizing a scheme REP loop opened on a socket or secure tunnel.
 Data types and structuring are solved (s-expressions).
 Values can be communicated.
-Programs as values can get sent and evaluated at their target location -- something more than RPC.
+Programs as values can be sent and evaluated at their target location -- something more than RPC.

 See _docs/bindings_guide.txt_ to learn how to extend escheme with ones own